Quantum Gates Between Distant Qubits via Spin-Independent Scattering: Quantum gate between flying qubits

-{\it Implementation via flying qubits}:-- One of the most promising implementation of our gates is with neutral bosonic/fermionic atoms.
+One of the most promising implementation of our gates is with neutral bosonic/fermionic atoms.
 The delta function interaction we use is, in fact, very realistic and realizable for neutral atoms under strong 1D confinement \cite{Olshanii}. $^{87}$Rb atoms have already been strongly confined to 1D atomic waveguides leading to delta interactions \cite{Tonks}.
 For $^{87}$Rb, with a 3D scattering length $a\,{\simeq} 50{\AA}$ an axial (for 1D) confinement of $\omega_{\perp}{\simeq} 100$kHz gives (using e.g. Refs.\cite{Olshanii,Busch}) $c\,{\simeq} 10^6$ m$^{-1}$.
-Velocities of atoms in 1D waveguides ({\em c.f.} atom lasers \cite{Aspect}) can be mm s$^{-1}$, which translates to $p_{A{+}B} {\simeq} 10^6$ m$^{-1}$ (in units of wavenumbers).
-Thereby, $p_{A{+}B}{\approx} c$ for {\em optimal gates} is achievable in current technology \cite{comment}.
-Deviation from the 1D effective $\delta$-potential are expected when the condition $p_{A{+}B}{\ll}\sqrt{\hbar\mu\omega_\perp}$ is not satisfied ($\mu$ being the atomic mass).
-In that case the scattering matrix has still the form Eq.(\ref{bosongate}) where $c$ shows a (weak) dependence on $p_{A{+}B}$ \cite{Olshanii}.
-The optimal gate is then found by solving $p_{A{+}B}{=} c(p_{A{+}B}) {\simeq}c{-}\zeta_{3/2}(\mu\omega_\perp/\hbar)^{{-}3/2} (c\,p_{A{+}B}/4)^2$, being $\zeta$ the Riemann zeta function.
-State independent waveguides for two spin states has been met \cite{Druten-recent} in magnetic waveguides (trivially possible in optical waveguides/hollow fibers).
-Our gate will be an extension of recent collision experiments between different spin species \cite{Zwierlein} with pairs of atoms at a time.
-Launching exactly two atoms towards each other in 1D should be feasible with microtrap arrays \cite{Muldoon,Schlosser,Marray} or in atom chips \cite{chips1,chips2} and is also a key assumption in many works \cite{Popescu,Calarco}.
+Velocities of atoms in 1D waveguides ({\em c.f.} atom lasers \cite{Aspect}) can be mm s$^{-1}$, which translates to $p_{AB} {\simeq} 10^6$ m$^{-1}$ (in units of wavenumbers).
+Thereby, $p_{AB}{\approx} c$ for {\em optimal gates} is achievable in current technology \cite{comment}.
+Deviation from the 1D effective $\delta$-potential are expected when the condition $p_{AB}{\ll}\sqrt{\hbar\mu\omega_\perp}$ is not satisfied (where $\mu$ is the atomic mass).
+In that case the scattering matrix has still the form Eq.(\ref{bosongate}) where $c$ shows a (weak) dependence on $p_{AB}$ \cite{Olshanii}.
+The optimal gate is then found by solving $p_{AB}{=} c(p_{AB}) {\simeq}c{-}\zeta_{3/2}(\mu\omega_\perp/\hbar)^{{-}3/2} (c\,p_{AB}/4)^2$, where $\zeta$ is the Riemann zeta function.
+State independent waveguides for two spin states have been met \cite{Druten-recent} in magnetic waveguides (trivially possible in optical waveguides/hollow fibers).
+Our gate will be an extension of collision experiments between different spin species \cite{Zwierlein} with pairs of atoms at a time.
+Launching exactly two atoms towards each other in 1D should be feasible with microtrap arrays \cite{Muldoon,Schlosser,Marray} or in atom chips \cite{chips1,chips2} and is also a key assumption in many works \cite{Popescu,Calarco,Jaksch,Owen}.
 For example, our gates can be made with the technique of Ref.\cite{Calarco} whereby atoms are trapped initially in potential dips inside a larger well and let to roll towards each other in a harmonic potential to acquire their momenta (note that our gate scheme is completely different from Ref.\cite{Calarco}, where the atomic motion is guided by internal states).
-The initial position of the particles $x_{B}{=}{-}x_A{=}x_0$ can be tailored so that their relative momentum has minimum variance $\Delta p_{A{+}B}$ when the particles reach the collision point $(x{=}0)$.
-As $\omega_z{\ll}\omega_\perp$ (being $\omega_z$ the frequency of the longitudinal harmonic confinement) the collision does not feel the longitudinal potential, so it is approximated by Eq.(\ref{bosongate}).
-As shown previously, the generated entanglement is very high ($C{\simeq}1$) provided that $\eta{\sim}\Delta p_{A{+}B}/p_{A{+}B}{\sim}\Delta x_0/x_0 {\ll}1$.
+The initial position of the particles $x_{B}{=}{-}x_A{=}x_0$ can be tailored so that their relative momentum has minimum variance $\Delta p_{AB}$ when the particles reach the collision point $(x{=}0)$.
+As $\omega_z{\ll}\omega_\perp$ (where $\omega_z$ is the frequency of the longitudinal harmonic confinement) the collision does not feel the longitudinal potential, so it is approximated by Eq.(\ref{bosongate}).
+As shown previously, the generated entanglement is very high ($C{\simeq}1$) provided that $\eta{\sim}\Delta p_{AB}/p_{AB}{\sim}\Delta x_0/x_0 {\ll}1$.
 A different approach (depicted is Fig.~\ref{Fig1}b) consists in suddenly moving the local trapping potentials so that the particles in $A$ and $B$ move towards their new potential minima.
 As in the previous case, wave-packets with well-defined and tunable momenta are created by switching off the potential when they reach the minima where their momentum uncertainties are minimal.
-Lastly, static atomic qubits ({\em c.f.} \cite{grangier,Hofmann}) in well separated traps may be Raman outcoupled \cite{philips} imparting them momenta towards each other in a 1D waveguide -- this will link distinct registers.